FAQs About College

 10. What degrees are offered at Five Towns College?

 Bachelor Degree Programs

-Concentrations: Audio Recording Technology, Business Management, and Music Business
+Concentrations: Audio Recording Technology, Marketing, Management, and Music Entertainment Industry Studies

-Concentrations: Performance, Composition/Songwriting, Audio Recording Technology, Music Business, and Musical Theatre/Vocal
+Concentrations: Audio Recording Technology, Composition, Music Entertainment Industry Studies, Songwriting, and Performance

 - Theatre Arts (B.F.A.)